Tulasana is an advanced variation of the Lotus Posture. It belongs to Arm balancing category.

 Place your palms on the floor facing downward outside your thighs.
 Have a couple of normal breaths.

-Taking a deep breath and raise the body and the hands should be in a vertical position.
+Take a deep breath and raise the body and the hands should be in a vertical position.
 The weight of your whole body should be distributed to your two hands equally.
 Your trunk, neck, and head should be in a straight line.
-Close your eyes or fix your eyesight on any object in front of you.
+Close your eyes or fix your eyesight on any object before you.
 Keep the position to the desired duration.

 To release the posture, place the body down while exhaling and release the Lotus Posture.

 Initially, one should retain this posture for one or two minutes.
 Gradually, he may extend this up to five minutes.
 The point is that one should not feel any discomfort or strain during the performance.
 In cases of pain or discomfort, the pose should be released at once.

 Follow Up Poses

 Kukkudasana is not the follow-up pose as it is widely understood.
-One should resort to any one of the follow-ups poses listed below.
+One should resort to any one of the follow-up poses listed below.